badgamerbad/aws-lambda-nodejs-cors/README.md

-# AWS Lambda Function in NodeJS with CORS enabled
+# AWS Lambda Function with CORS enabled for IngredoFit Application

 Test to enable CORS on aws lambda fucntion